anka02/team_saga/README.md

 In docker container:

 1. Install Docker (if it isn't installed) https://docs.docker.com/engine/install/
 2. Clone the repository.
-Download t5-checkpoint to nlg/checkpoints/ . *WE NEED TO UPLOAD IT SOMEWHERE, TO ALLOW OTHER ACCESS TO THE MODEL*
+Download t5-checkpoint to nlg/checkpoints/ from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing
 3. run `docker-build.sh` and `docker-run.sh`.
 The building process takes about 9 mins and included full installation.
 4. Open Rasa X to train the model for use in NLU part in browser `https://localhost:5002` and then open generated the link `Guest URL` displayed in the terminal
 `http://localhost:5002/guest/conversations/productio/<genarated code>`.